neilchvz/infrastructure-portfolio/automation/filevault-remediation/README.md

 **1. FileVault not enabled**
 The global MDM enrollment profile was designed to enable FileVault on every enrolled device.
 It worked most of the time.
-But edge cases slipped through — devices enrolled outside the standard workflow, MDM profile failures, or users with local admin rights who disabled encryption after the fact.
+But edge cases slipped
+through: devices enrolled outside the standard workflow, MDM profile failures, or users with local admin rights who disabled encryption after the fact.
 These devices existed in a blind spot: non-compliant and undetected until someone looked.